 He Talked About Things a Lot Of Black Comedians Don’t Really

 Black comedy, right now, is dominated by men.
 Straight, masculine conforming, arguably a little homophobic, men.
 So to see a Black gay man do comedy brings something different.
 Especially one who isn’t up there in age, married with kids, and pretty much that is his focus.
 To me, Kid Fury sort of bridges the political commentary of Chris Rock mixed with the storytelling of Dave Chappelle.
 Which isn’t necessarily trying to imply he is their gay comedy baby, but more so it seems like those are his inspirations and the way he tells jokes seems similar.

 But, again, topic wise is where he stands out for he isn’t talking about pop culture as if it is something completely foreign to him.
-He, perhaps like Kathy Griffin in a way, has done some homework.
+He, perhaps like Kathy Griffin in a way, has done his homework.
 Not enough to write a dissertation, but enough to know what the hell he is talking about.
 Making it where when he talks about Tummy Tea, McDonald’s commercials, Future’s issues with drugs, and what not, while there is a joke there, you can also see some underlying depth.

 On The Fence

 What Kid Fury Planned For vs. What Was Advertised